o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 ## Configure the Code

-Back in the Arduino IDE, near the top of the code, your should see a section of four values that need to be filled in, like this:
+Back in the Arduino IDE, near the top of the code, you should see a section of four values that need to be filled in, like this:

 ![Values to Fill In](/img/screenshots/arduino-fill-in-values.png)